philip928lin/HydroCNHS/docs/_build/html/_sources/quickstart.rst.txt

 This is optional.
 If there is no specific decision-making class to be assigned, put "null" instead.
 Namely, users can code everything in "agent class."
-See Build ABM for more details.
+See :ref:`How to build a ABM module?<How to build a ABM module?>` for more details.

 **b) Pars** collects agents' parameters for calibration.
 We offer two types of parameter formats: